 - Building a second home or commercial premises on your property

-- Buying land to do a ground-up development
+- Purchase land to do a ground-up development

-- Buying land to get planning permission and sell on to another developer
+- Purchase land to get planning permission and sell on to another developer

-Would-be developers are irresistibly drawn to the run-down, outdated houses and flats that are crying out for a quick fix-up and cosmetic makeover.
+First-time property developers are often drawn to run-down, outdated houses and flats crying out for a quick fix-up and cosmetic makeover.

-Residential property is an excellent starting-point for first-time developers: it draws on your own home-buying and renovation experience without calling for specialist market knowledge in commercial property, storage units, offices or student accommodation.
+If you're new to property development, this type of residential property is an excellent starting point: it draws on your home-buying and renovation experience without calling for specialist market knowledge in commercial property, storage units, offices or student accommodation.

-- Plan to a profit margin: at least 20% on a fix-and flip.
+- Plan to make a good profit margin: at least 20% on a fix and flip.

 - Be prepared to walk away if the profit margin isn’t good enough.

-- Profit is decided right at the beginning with your purchase price: you can control how much you pay; the market decides your sale price.
+- Profit is decided right at the beginning according to your purchase price: you can control how much you pay; the market decides your sale price.

 - Even the most high-end fittings and finishes won’t achieve a price above the ceiling.